 Within the categorization of childhood cerebellar low-grade gliomas, a second subvariety has been identified.
 Gilles and colleagues, and Gjerris and Klinken, pointed out the differences between the more common classical juvenile or pilocytic cerebellar astrocytoma and the diffuse or Gilles type B lesion (Gilles et al 1977; Gjerris and Klinken 1978).
 The majority of childhood cerebellar astrocytomas are pilocytic astrocytomas (Louis et al 2007).

-The 2017 revised WHO classification of tumors of the central nervous system recognizes pilocytic astrocytomas as a distinct entity, but does not subdivide tumors further on molecular findings (Louis et al 2016).
+The 2017 revised WHO classification of tumors of the central nervous system recognizes pilocytic astrocytomas as a distinct entity, but does not subdivide tumors further on molecular findings or tumor location (Louis et al 2016).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.

 If you are a subscriber, please log in.